wjunwei2001/AI-diabetes-retinopathy/README.md

 # AI-diabetes-retinopathy
-This repository contains an AI model for detecting Diabetes Retinopathy through medical images.
+This repository contains a deep learning model for detecting Diabetes Retinopathy through medical images.
 Diabetes Retinopathy is a serious eye complication that can lead to blindness, particularly in individuals with type 1 or type 2 diabetes.
 The goal of this project is to enhance the efficiency and accuracy of Diabetes Retinopathy detection using computer vision techniques.

 # Data visualisation
 The dataset of retina images is obtained from Kaggle (https://www.kaggle.com/competitions/aptos2019-blindness-detection).
 The chart below illustrates the class distribution of the images in this dataset.